Breno Oliveira de Souza

 Where do you live?: São Paulo - SP

-Languages: Portuguese, English, Spanish, German, French, Lebanese Arabic and LIBRAS (Brazilian Sign Language).
+Languages: Portuguese, English, Spanish, German, French, Swedish, Lebanese Arabic and LIBRAS (Brazilian Sign Language).

 I was born in Cambuí – Minas Gerais, but I moved to São Paulo when I was 3 months old and I was raised here.
 I remember that when I was around 4-5 years old, I used to watch in the news something about the Arab countries and I was so in love with the Arabic letters, I always wanted to be able to understand it.
 So, my story with languages starts with music, I’ve always had contact with songs in English and I always wanted to understand what those songs were saying.
 Later on, I started to study in a private school, here in São Paulo, where I had Spanish and English classes at a young age.
 I always preferred English, but I’m not a big fan of traditional courses.